-If your proposal involves a subcontract, you must provide a letter of commitment outlining the partnerships and the activities or services that will be provided by each of the proposed Respondents.
-Respondents may subcontract with sub-groups to provide the specific services they propose to offer in their overall proposal.
-All subcontracting arrangements must be articulated in detail in the proposal (i.e. through a detailed MOU/MOA that shows the linkages with specific program elements) and be included as a separate line item in the budget.
-The contract document with any sub-groups must be approved by the SFWIB prior to the final contract execution and are subject to all conditions and stipulations of WIOA, as well as, state and local procedures.
+Subject to the requirements described herein, a respondent may subcontract with sub-groups to provide the specific services they propose to offer in their overall proposal.
+If a respondent's proposal involves a subcontract, the respondent must provide a letter of commitment outlining the activities or services that will be provided by the respondent and the proposed sub-contractor(s).
+All subcontracting arrangements must be articulated in detail in the proposal (i.e. through a detailed Memorandum of Understanding [MOU] / Memorandum of Agreement [MOA] that shows the linkages with specific program elements) and be included as a separate line item in the budget.
+The contract document with any sub-groups must be approved by the SFWIB prior to the final contract execution and is subject to all conditions and stipulations of the WIOA, as well as, state and local procedures.

-If your agency is awarded a contract and you choose to subcontract services, you must obtain prior written approval from the SFWIB and must follow all procurement procedures as outlined by the SFWIB when selecting and contracting with subcontractors.
+If your agency is awarded a contract and you choose to subcontract services, you must obtain prior written approval from the SFWIB and follow all procurement procedures as outlined by the SFWIB when selecting and contracting with subcontractors.